 - Cepilho – a surfing beach

-- Praia Grande – nearby village with fish market
+- Praia Grande – nearby village with a fish market

 - Meio – a popular swimming beach

-Like every town that attracts tourists, there are plenty of artisan shops in the touristic areas of town.
+Like every town that attracts tourists, there are plenty of artisan shops in the tourist areas of town.
 Plus, there are market-type stands near the port.

 There is a fleet of boats at the port, each offering different daily opportunities, ranging from fishing to relaxing, from water sports to sunbathing.
 Prices are negotiable, and if you don’t like what one is offering, simply move on.

-The number one off the beaten path destination, Bocaina National Park is a treasure.
+The number one off-the-beaten-path destination, Bocaina National Park, is a treasure.
 Here you will find dramatic Paraty Waterfalls, hiking, rivers, and streams.
 We didn’t get here, but several people on our ship spent the day in the national park and raved about it.
 If you don’t have your own vehicle, the best way to get here is with a tour like this full-day jungle jeep waterfall and Cachaça Distillery tour.

-This is probably the best place to kayak in Paraty, and another activity we wish we had more time to do.
-Don’t miss it.
+Jabaquara mangroves is probably the best place to kayak in Paraty and another activity we wish we had more time to do.
+Reserve your kayak tour here.

-Less than two kilometres from historic downtown, here is an opportunity to enjoy ziplining, swing bridges, and hiking through a Brazilan rain forest.
+Less than two kilometres from historic downtown, there is an opportunity to enjoy ziplining, swing bridges, and hiking through a Brazilian rainforest.

 Where is Paraty Brazil?

-Paraty is in an area of Brazil known as the Costa Verde (translated to Green Coast).
+Paraty is in a scenic coastal area of Brazil known as the Costa Verde (translated to the Green Coast).
 It is between Rio de Janeiro and Santos.
 Drive time from Rio to Paraty is 3 hours 45 minutes, while it takes four hours to drive from Paraty to Sao Paulo.
 Or take a shared transport from Rio de Janeiro to Paraty.